-- Select the lower internal line as shown. - Drag and drop the support attribute Fixed in Z from the Treeview onto the selected feature, Click OK ensuring that Assign to lines is selected for All loadcases
+- Select the lower internal line as shown. - Drag and drop the support attribute Fixed in Z from the Treeview onto the selected feature, Click OK ensuring that Assign to lines is selected for All loadcases symmetry for the entire strip.
+These supports are easier to assign on a view along the global Z axis.

-In order to model the boundary conditions the supports must be assigned to the
+In order to model the boundary conditions the supports must be assigned to the Surfaces that are, in effect, axes of